gSchool/DNA-release-2/02-Phase-1/04a-greenfield-brownfield.md

 ### !challenge

-* type: multiple-choice
+* type: checkbox
-* id: 01f178cf-6cfc-4dd3-8f3e-07122e03a32b
+* id: c5a0bd9f-1df6-424c-82e7-5e2e9d9ce9e8
-* title: Which Field?
+* title: Which field?
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->

 ##### !question

-Greenfield software is the preferred way to implement DevSecOps.
+Select the following statements that are true regarding DevSecOps.

 ##### !end-question

 ##### !options

-* True
-* False
+* Your program will greatly influence your approach: greenfield and brownfield
+* Greenfield approach can better address deep-rooted issues
+* Greenfield and brownfield can both support DevSecOps implementation
+* Brownfield approach can better address deep-rooted issues

 ##### !end-options

 ##### !answer

-* False
+* Your program will greatly influence your approach: greenfield and brownfield
+* Greenfield approach can better address deep-rooted issues
+* Greenfield and brownfield can both support DevSecOps implementation

 ##### !end-answer

-### !explanation
-Even in 2014, at the annual DevSecOps Conferences over 50% of those who presented on their implementation DevSecOps practices and processes were brownfield efforts.
-### !end-explanation

 <!-- other optional sections -->
 <!-- !hint - !end-hint (markdown, hidden, students click to view) -->